Gussak/DXMD_ArchiveEditor/README.md

 I am trying to expand it.
 This tool can also be used to merge binary patch mods to any other games or other files in DXMD.

+How to use: edit MainGUI.java then compile it with: javac MainGUI.java
+Now drag MainGUI.class into a jar file containing all files here (that is just a zip renamed to .jar) and run it with OpenJDK11.

 CREDITS from https://www.nexusmods.com/deusexmankinddivided/mods/18

 	Credits and distribution permission